-Laura Vrcek has an MFA in Creative Writing from Chatham University and works as a ghostwriter for Silicon Valley tech executives and brand journalist for Bay Area brands.
+Laura Vrcek has an MFA in Creative Writing from Chatham University and works as a brand journalist for Bay Area brands.
 Her poetry and nonfiction work have appeared in Apple Valley Review, Brevity’s Nonfiction Blog, Entropy Magazine, The Red Clay Review, and on Perspectives, a storytelling segment on KQED, NPR’s San Francisco affiliate.
 Her professional writing has appeared in a range of B2C and B2B blogs, Creative Digest, PRDaily, xoJane, HOWDesign, The Orange Dot, Parent.co, Huffington Post, and more.

-She lives in Northern California and is writing a memoir about illness in the family, particularly the mental illnesses of her mother and brother and her belated father’s struggle with Non-Hodgkin’s Lymphoma.
+She lives in Northern California and is writing a memoir about illness in the family, particularly the mental illnesses of family members and her belated father’s struggle with Non-Hodgkin’s Lymphoma.
 Upon sharing that she escaped her nuclear family’s illnesses somewhat unscathed, someone once told her: “It doesn’t matter.
 The family is a unit, and when one person suffers, so do the others.”